Michael Sinterniklaas

 He is best known for his roles as Leonardo in the 2003 series of Teenage Mutant Ninja Turtles, Dean Venture in The Venture Bros. and Taki Tachibana in the English dub of Your Name.

 Early life

-Michael Tremain Sinterniklaas was born on August 13, 1972, in Nice, France, to Dutch parents.
-He lived in London and Lucerne as a child and moved to the United States when he was 10 years old.
-He graduated from High School of Performing Arts in New York City, and attended college in North Carolina where he did work at both Southwynde and Coastal Carolina Studios.
+Michael Tremain Sinterniklaas lived in London and Lucerne as a child, and moved to the United States when he was 10 years old.
+He graduated from the High School of Performing Arts in New York City, and attended college in North Carolina, where he did work at both Southwynde and Coastal Carolina Studios.

 Career

 His most notable roles as a voice actor are Leonardo in 2003 series of Teenage Mutant Ninja Turtles, Dean Venture (and other small parts) in the Adult Swim cartoon The Venture Bros, Mikey Simon in the Nicktoons series Kappa Mikey, Orphan in Final Fantasy XIII and as Deady in the 2011 Friday the 13th event of the online MMORPG AdventureQuest Worlds.
 He also replaced David Moo as Xellos in the English dub of Slayers Revolution and Evolution-R.

 He is also a well known voice director, for a variety of shows, such as Berserk, Huntik: Secrets & Seekers, Kappa Mikey, Kurokami: The Animation, Magic User's Club, Mobile Suit Gundam Unicorn, Samurai Deeper Kyo, Slayers Revolution, Slayers Evolution-R, Let's Go!
 Tamagotchi, Three Delivery, Care Bears and The Venture Bros.